-- material relating to patient support programmes involving the provision to health professionals of items to be passed on to patients as described in Clause 18.2 and its supplementary information - non promotional material for patients or health professionals relating to the provision of medical and educational goods and services, including relevant internal company instructions, as described in Clause 18.4 and paragraph 8 of its supplementary information.
+- material prepared in relation to joint working between the NHS and the pharmaceutical industry as described in Clause 18.5 and its supplementary information - material relating to patient support programmes involving the provision to health professionals of items to be passed on to patients as described in Clause 18.2 and its supplementary information - non-promotional material for patients or health professionals relating to the provision of medical and educational goods and services, including relevant internal company instructions, as described in Clause 18.4 and paragraph 8 of its supplementary information.

-14.4 The names of those nominated, together with their qualifications, shall be notified in advance to the Advertising Standards Unit, Vigilance and Risk Management of Medicines of the Medicines and Healthcare products Regulatory Agency and to the Prescription Medicines Code of Practice Authority.
+14.4 The names of those nominated, together with their qualifications, shall be notified in advance to the Advertising Standards Unit, Vigilance and Risk Management of Medicines of the Medicines and Healthcare Products Regulatory Agency and to the Prescription Medicines Code of Practice Authority.
 The names and qualifications of designated alternative signatories must also be given.
 Changes in the names of nominees must be promptly notified.